-The Project Grant Program provides financial support to Multnomah, Washington and Clackamas County not-for-profit organizations and individual artists for Project Based Arts Programming.
-Grants are awarded up to $6,000 and are available in three categories: Artistic Focus, Community Participation and Arts-In-Schools.
+RACC’s Project Grant program provided financial support to individual artists and not-for-profit organizations in Multnomah, Washington and Clackamas Counties, for project based arts programming.
+Grants were awarded up to $7,000 and were available in three categories: Artistic Focus, Arts Equity & Access, and Catalyst.

-A project is a specific art presentation, exhibit or creation of work that is fully executed within a specified timeline and contains a public component.
-A project possesses artistic quality, imaginative scope and vision, and is fully executed within a specified timeline.
-RACC offers funding for Project Grants in the following three categories:
+A project is a specific art presentation, exhibit, creation of work, produced program, or event which is fully executed within a specified timeline and made available to the public.
+RACC offers funding for Project Grants in the following categories:

-Artistic Focus ~ project grants that demonstrate high artistic quality, innovation, creativity in programming and artist selection, and demonstrated ability by the artist or organization.
+- Artistic Focus: projects that demonstrate high artistic quality, innovation, creativity in programming and artist selection, and demonstrated ability by the artist or organization.

 - Arts Equity & Access: projects that support arts programs and services that involve direct community participation, including communities that are underserved, arts education projects, arts conferences or workshops, and community fairs & festivals.

 - Catalyst: an introductory process available to applicants who have not previously received Project Grant funding.
 The grant award amount is a fixed $3,000, and will come with enhanced RACC staff support to help recipients learn how to administer a grant.
 First-time applicants are not required to submit in this category, and are also welcome to apply in the Artistic Focus or Arts Equity & Access categories.